mrprajesh/blog/_posts/2022-12-26-set-a-default-devtool-set-in-centos.md

 ```c
 scl enable devtoolset-9 bash
 ```
-Assuming you have already installed devtoolset-9, if not, install using the cmds from office use section.

 Unfortunately, we can NOT put this into our `.bashrc` as it would trigger a forkbomb (infinite looping of sourcing bash).